evanbrooks/evanbrooks.github.com/project/arcade.md

 	</div>
 </figure>
  -->
-Small business owners have been sold a whole tangled mess of services to appease their tech-savvy customers, and Locu's task is to untangle it.
+Restaurant owners have been sold a whole tangled mess of services to appease their tech-savvy customers, and Locu's task is to untangle it.

-When I first met Locu, they had set out to collect and organize all the local business data available.
-My task was to reconcile the structured nature of data with the messy and complicated needs of people busy running their restaurant.
+When I first met Locu, they had set out to collect and organize all the small business data available.
+My task was to reconcile the structured nature of data with the messy and complicated needs of business owners.

 ### 1 - Branding